 Outlook applications.
 Outlook client applications are software you install on your device that permits you to manage email, calendar items, files, contacts, and other data from email, file storage, and other services, like Exchange Online or Outlook.com, or servers, like Microsoft Exchange.
-You can use multiple accounts from different providers, including third-party providers, with Outlook applications.
+You can use multiple accounts from different providers, including third-party providers, with Outlook applications, including the new Outlook for Windows app.